Everything which is used needs to be cleaned whether it is a machine or anything, even a human being needs cleaning on a daily basis.

 Step 2: Pour Mixture into Machine & Run the Complete Brew Cycle

-Pour the mixture into the machine such that the mixture fills the coffee maker and let it run through it.
+Pour the mixture into the machine such that the mixture fills the coffee maker and lets it run through it.

-Step 3: Turn Off & Through Out Bleach form Carafe
+Step 3: Turn Off & Through Out Bleach from Carafe

 As soon as the mixture fills the coffee pot immediately turn off the machine to save the heating plate to come in contact with bleach.